robhung/scb-social-networking-app/README.md

 # SCB Book - Social Network App

-You can choose to run the app via Local Machine or hosted by Expo.
+You can choose to run the app via Local Machine or Expo Hosted (Published).

 ## Run Development or Production via Local Machine